dharmateja2019/mobilenetv3-vehicle-classification-openvino/README.md

 Please read this section carefully before running the application.

-🧠 Model Categories Used in This Project
+🧠 Model Categories Used
 1️⃣ Real-time Inference Models (Lightweight)

-Used for:
+Used for

 Vehicle detection